 \subsection{Boundary cycles minimization}

-It is possible that some primary boundary cycles found are not minimum, so we need to minimize such cycles.
-This can be achieved by checking whether there exists shorter path between any two nodes in the cycle.
-Since each node has its 1- and 2-hop neighbours information, it can locally check the existence of shorter path in the cycle in general cases.
+It is possible that some coarse boundary cycles found are not minimum, so we need to minimize such cycles.
+This can be achieved by checking whether there exists a shorter path between any two nodes in the cycle.
+Since each node has its 1- and 2-hop neighbours information, it can locally check the existence of a shorter path in the cycle in general cases.
 If there exists, we shorten the cycle and continue to do the same verification until no such case exists.
-After that, it is still possible some cycle has not been minimized, such as the coverage hole 2 in Figure \ref{procedure}(k).
-So we use the following 2-hop shrinking process to make the cycle as shorter as possible.
+After that, it is still possible some cycle has not been minimized, such as the coverage hole 2 in Fig. \ref{procedure}(k).
+So we use the following 2-hop shrinking process to shorten the cycle.
 For any four adjacent nodes in the cycle, say $a, b, c, d$, if there exists one node $x$ which is one common neighbour of nodes $a, b, c, d$, then the cycle can be shortened by using $x$ to replace nodes $b$ and $c$.

 In this way, we can nearly obtain most minimum cycles surrounding coverage holes.
-It is also possible that in some cases, we can not get the minimum cycles since each node only has its 1- and 2-hop neighbours information.
+In some cases, we can not get the minimum cycles since each node only has its 1- and 2-hop neighbours information.
 Even so, the boundary cycles discovered in the algorithm can still provide valuable information about coverage holes.
-Theoretically, if each node has more information about its $k$-hop neighbours, all cycles can be minimized.